 - The products match and fulfill all the approved specifications and requirements for the best quality.

 The procedure that makes both of them different is that a buyer must deposit the money to an Alibaba account through a Telegraphic transfer or credit card before the production procedure starts.

 Of course, Trade Assurance is one of the safest procedures to buy products through Alibaba.
 Being one of the safest methods means your orders are under protection until you get them.
 That eventually means that for any reason, if you do not get your products, Alibaba will accept total liability.
 Not only this, they will handle all sorts of disputes between you and the manufacturer/supplier.

 Will Alibaba refund my money?

-If alibaba supplier fails to ship your goods on time or the product quality varies from what has been agreed upon, you may apply for refund on Alibaba within 30 days of delivery and Alibaba shall support Refund.
+If the Alibaba supplier fails to ship your goods on time or the product quality varies from what has been agreed upon, you may apply for a refund on Alibaba within 30 days of delivery and Alibaba shall support the Refund.